apache/cordova-docs/docs/en/edge/guide/appdev/security/index.md

 ## Iframes and the Callback Id Mechanism

 If content is served in an iframe from a whitelisted domain, that domain will have access to the native Cordova bridge.
 This means that if you whitelist a third-party advertising network and serve those ads through an iframe, it is possible that a malicious ad will be able to break out of the iframe and perform malicious actions.
 Because of this, you should generally not use iframes unless you control the server that hosts the iframe content.
 Also note that there are third party plugins available to support advertising networks.
-Note: This statement is not true for iOS, which intercepts everything including iframe connections.
+Note that this statement is not true for iOS, which intercepts everything including iframe connections.

 ## Certificate Pinning

 Cordova does not support true certificate pinning.
-The main barrier to this is a lack of native APIs in Android for intercepting SSL connections to perform the check of the server’s certificate.
+The main barrier to this is a lack of native APIs in Android for intercepting SSL connections to perform the check of the server's certificate.
 (Although it is possible to do certificate pinning on Android in Java using JSSE, the webview on Android is written in C++, and server connections are handled for you by the webview, so it is not possible to use Java and JSSE there.)
 Since Apache Cordova is meant to offer consistent APIs across multiple platforms, not having a capability in a major platform breaks that consistency.

-There are ways to approximate certificate pinning, such as checking the server’s public key (fingerprint) is the expected value when your application starts or at other various times during your application’s lifetime.
+There are ways to approximate certificate pinning, such as checking the server's public key (fingerprint) is the expected value when your application starts or at other various times during your application's lifetime.
 There are third-party plugins available for Cordova that can do that.
 However, this is not the same as true certificate pinning which automatically verifies the expected value on every connection to the server.

 ## Self-signed Certificates